cjus/python-coding-challenge/documentation/approach.md

 ![Console output of simulation tester](./console-out-01.png)

 In the above example we see that an earlier version of the AI found two winning moves but took 70 seconds to do so on a Mac M1 MAX Pro.
-Part of the problem was that it had to create and evaluate 2.9 millions nodes out of a possible 12 million nodes at the 9th ply.
+Part of the problem was that it had to create and evaluate 2.9 million nodes out of a possible 12 million nodes by the 9th ply.

-In this next example, we see that an updated AI found the winning move in 0.0108 seconds by only evaluating 208 nodes out of a possible 731,231,688,012,594 nodes at the 19th ply.
+In this next (but differnt) example, we see that an updated AI found the winning move in 0.0108 seconds by only evaluating 208 nodes out of a possible 731,231,688,012,594 nodes at the 19th ply.

 ```shell
 Starting Bike_AI on Sim 12